Code-Institute-Submissions/Gwen-Bradbury-MS2/README.md

 3. **Javascript:** A programming language used alongside the google maps api to create the markers and info windows inside the map, and to code the wish list section.

+### Libraries-

-4. **Bootstrap:**  A CSS framework that assists the programmer in creating responsive, mobile first front-end web sites. https://getbootstrap.com/
+1. **Bootstrap:**  A CSS framework that assists the programmer in creating responsive, mobile first front-end web sites. https://getbootstrap.com/

+### API's-

+1. **Google Maps:** Used to show users the locations of the various divesites, the markers and info windows were also placed inside the map.

+2. **Emailjs:** Used to send the contact form in an email format to my gmail account.

+### Tools-

-5. **Gitpod:**  An online IDE also used for creating & saving code that runs in a browser, it does not have to be installed on your PC. https://www.gitpod.io/
+1. **Gitpod:**  An online IDE also used for creating & saving code that runs in a browser, it does not have to be installed on your PC. https://www.gitpod.io/

-6. **Git:**  A version control system for tracking changes in source code during software development. https://git-scm.com/
+2. **Git:**  A version control system for tracking changes in source code during software development. https://git-scm.com/

-7. **Github:**  A company that provides hosting for software development version control using Git.
+3. **Github:**  A company that provides hosting for software development version control using Git.
 It is a subsidiary of Microsoft. https://github.

-8. **Chrome DevTools:**  A set of web developer tools built directly into the Google Chrome browser.
+4. **Chrome DevTools:**  A set of web developer tools built directly into the Google Chrome browser.
 I used these tools constantly thoughout the development cycle. https://developers.google.com/web/tools/chrome-devtools

-9. **W3C Markup Validation Service:**  Used to run all html and css code thru a validation process looking for errors; https://validator.w3.org/ https://jigsaw.w3.org/css-validator/validator
+5. **W3C Markup Validation Service:**  Used to run all html and css code thru a validation process looking for errors; https://validator.w3.org/ https://jigsaw.w3.org/css-validator/validator

  ## Testing.